tsoumagas-benjamin/LuckyDishWebsite/README.md

 ### **MenuBar.js**
 The `MenuBar` component displays category filter buttons for users to switch between different food types.
 Key features added in **Phase 2**:
 - Introduced local state `activeCategory` to manage the currently selected category.
-- Provides buttons for "Breakfast," "Lunch," "Dinner," "Dessert," and "Drinks."
+- Provides visual not funcitonal buttons for "Breakfast," "Lunch," "Dinner," "Dessert," and "Drinks."
-- Category selection is currently local; can be expanded to filter menu items dynamically in future phases.
+- Categorys let the user know what options are on the site that they can search for.
 ![MenuBar](https://i.imgur.com/04Kqhhl.png)